MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/tutorials-overview.md

 ## Photogrammetry tutorials

-If you're creating 3D models using photogrammetry software, see these tutorials:
+If you're using photogrammetry software to create your 3D models, see these tutorials:

 [Agisoft Metashape](agisoft-metashape.md)